ImanIsmayana/todolist-api/README.md

 - npm i
 - node server.js

+try the endpoint on postman like on pdf file

 note :
 endpoint same like on test pdf file, and for the database u can download and set on your local database. and make sure node installed on local pc.